simplicitesoftware/docs/content/CTG_50_docs/LSN_140_faq/faq.md

 Please refer to the [compatibily tables](/lesson/docs/compatibility).

-For details on some specific installation/operation requirements, please refer to the miscellaneous documentations on [this page](./).
+For details on some specific installation/operation requirements, please refer to the miscellaneous documentation.

 Versions
 --------

 > What is the current maintenance status of version `x.y`?

-Please check [this document](/lesson/docs/versions) and the latest release notes of considered version (links available on [this page](../)).
+Please check [this document](/lesson/docs/versions) and the latest release notes of considered version.

 Usage
 -----

 > Where can I find general usage documentation for the generic web UI?

-You can find such information the the [UI documentation](./04-ui/).
+You can find such information the the UI documentation.

 Design
 ------